annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 8. Discuss the contributions of Maulana Abul Kalam Azad to pre- and post-independent India.
 (200 words)
 9. Analyze the circumstances that led to the Tashkent Agreement in 1966.
 Discuss the highlights of the Agreement.
 (200 words)
 10. Critically examine the compulsions which prompted India to play a decisive role in the emergence of Bangladesh.
 (200 words)
 11. “Latecomer’ Industrial Revolution in Japan involved certain factors that were markedly different from what West had experienced.”
 Analyze.
-(200 words)
+(200 words) #world_history
 12. “Africa was chopped into States artificially created by accidents of European competition.”
 Analyze.
-(200 words)
+(200 words) #world_history
 13. “American Revolution was an economic revolt against mercantilism.”
 Substantiate.
-(200 words)
+(200 words) #world_history
 14. What policy instruments were deployed to contain the Great Economic Depression?
-(200 words)
+(200 words) #world_history
 15. Discuss the various social problems which originated out of the speedy process of urbanization in India.
 (200 words)
 16. “Male membership needs to be encouraged in order to make women’s organization free from gender bias.”
 Comment.
-(200 words)
+(200 words) #women
 17. Critically examine the effect of globalization on the aged population in India.
 (200 words)
 18. Growing feeling of regionalism is an important factor in generation of demand for a separate State.
 Discuss.
 (200 words)
 19. (a) What do you understand by the theory of ‘continental drift’?
 Discuss the prominent evidences in its support.
 (100 words) (b) The recent cyclone on east coast of India was called ‘Phailin’.
 How are the tropical cyclones named across the world?
 Elaborate.
 (100 words)
 20. (a) Bring out the causes for the formation of heat islands in the urban habitat of the world.
 (100 words) (b) What do you understand by the phenomenon of ‘temperature inversion’ in meteorology?
 How does it affect weather and the habitants of the place?
 (100 words)
 21. Major hot deserts in northern hemisphere are located between 20-30 deg N latitudes and on the western side of the continents.
 Why?
 (200 words)